next-book/dev-book/content/spring.md

 The brooks sing carols and glees to the spring.
 The marsh hawk, sailing low over the meadow, is already seeking the first slimy life that awakes.
 The sinking sound of melting snow is heard in all dells, and the ice dissolves apace in the ponds.
-The grass flames up on the hillsides like a spring fire⁠—“<i xml:lang="la">et primitus oritur herba imbribus primoribus evocata</i>”⁠—as if the earth sent forth an inward heat to greet the returning sun; not yellow but green is the color of its flame;⁠—the symbol of perpetual youth, the grass-blade, like a long green ribbon, streams from the sod into the summer, checked indeed by the frost, but anon pushing on again, lifting its spear of last year’s hay with the fresh life below.
+The grass flames up on the hillsides like a spring fire—“<i xml:lang="la">et primitus oritur herba imbribus primoribus evocata</i>”—as if the earth sent forth an inward heat to greet the returning sun; not yellow but green is the color of its flame;—the symbol of perpetual youth, the grass-blade, like a long green ribbon, streams from the sod into the summer, checked indeed by the frost, but anon pushing on again, lifting its spear of last year’s hay with the fresh life below.
 It grows as steadily as the rill oozes out of the ground.
 It is almost identical with that, for in the growing days of June, when the rills are dry, the grass-blades are their channels, and from year to year the herds drink at this perennial green stream, and the mower draws from it betimes their winter supply.
 So our human life but dies down to its root, and still puts forth its green blade to eternity.</p>
 <p>Walden is melting apace.
 There is a canal two rods wide along the northerly and westerly sides, and wider still at the east end.
 A great field of ice has cracked off from the main body.
-I hear a song sparrow singing from the bushes on the shore⁠—<i>olit</i>, <i>olit</i>, <i>olit</i>⁠—<i>chip</i>, <i>chip</i>, <i>chip</i>, <i>che char</i>⁠—<i>che wiss</i>, <i>wiss</i>, <i>wiss</i>.
+I hear a song sparrow singing from the bushes on the shore—<i>olit</i>, <i>olit</i>, <i>olit</i>—<i>chip</i>, <i>chip</i>, <i>chip</i>, <i>che char</i>—<i>che wiss</i>, <i>wiss</i>, <i>wiss</i>.
 He too is helping to crack it.
 How handsome the great sweeping curves in the edge of the ice, answering somewhat to those of the shore, but more regular!
 It is unusually hard, owing to the recent severe but transient cold, and all watered or waved like a palace floor.
 But the wind slides eastward over its opaque surface in vain, till it reaches the living surface beyond.
-It is glorious to behold this ribbon of water sparkling in the sun, the bare face of the pond full of glee and youth, as if it spoke the joy of the fishes within it, and of the sands on its shore⁠—a silvery sheen as from the scales of a leuciscus, as it were all one active fish.
+It is glorious to behold this ribbon of water sparkling in the sun, the bare face of the pond full of glee and youth, as if it spoke the joy of the fishes within it, and of the sands on its shore—a silvery sheen as from the scales of a leuciscus, as it were all one active fish.
 Such is the contrast between winter and spring.
 Walden was dead and is alive again.
 But this spring it broke up more steadily, as I have said.</p>